SteveHodge/assistantdm/readme.txt

 * 	layers for painting order
 * 	Look at the map element order - should moving a tree move all children? - probably enough to have set layers and the ability to move between them
 * Slots: xml output/parsing (done). apply effects (done). tooltips - descriptions (todo). fix up notifications - probably best to make each slot a property
 * Check how natural armor bonus is implemented.
-It's both a modifier type (that only applies to AC), and a statistic that can itself be enhanced
+It's both a modifier type (that only applies to AC), and a statistic that can itself be enhanced - seems to be right?
 * Implement Spell Resistance
 * Weapon/armor proficiencies: ui done but no effects implemented
 * Weapon focus/spec: seems to be not working
 * Auto numbers for tokens not coming through on ui
 * Modifiers with a value of 0 should be suppressed in hints and website unless they are ability score mods or BAB mod.
-* Size
+* Size - think this is done for monsters? needs to be added to character and/or character ui
 * Feat prereqs.
 * Better handling of feats and skills with specific instances (knowledges, weapon focus, etc)
 * UI for adding skill type (really only need for specific instances)